lmondada/dphil-thesis/content/01_intro/01_compilation.md

 size and complexity, debugging and verifying their correctness without access to the target hardware becomes increasingly difficult @Rovara2024, as we hit the limits of what can be simulated classically.
-Quantum simulation is a vibrant research area that has been---and will continue to be---the subject of theses (e.g. @Flannigan2020 @Azad2024) in its own right.
+Quantum simulation is a vibrant research area that is the subject of theses (e.g. @Flannigan2020 @Azad2024) in its own right.

 On the flip side, using classical hardware for quantum program compilation comes with a giant opportunity for compilers: the classical computational resources